 In Ukrainian town or city is called “misto”:

 Towns and cities in Ukraine however bear the names Uzhhorod, a town in the extreme west of the country, Vyshhorod, in the suburbs of Kiev, and further east Myrhodod, in the Poltava region.

 Each of these towns bear the Russian form “gorod”, “horod” in Ukrainian and South Russian pronunciation.

-The thing is, “misto” is a Western Slavic (compare Czech: “město”) form, that clearly entered the Ukrainian language through Polish language, and it was likely consciously chosen to replace the Eastern Slavic form still apparent in the names of Ukrainian cities.
+The thing is, “misto” is a Western Slavic (compare Czech: “město”) form, that clearly entered the Ukrainian language through the Polish language, and it was likely consciously chosen to replace the Eastern Slavic form still apparent in the names of Ukrainian cities.

 Another such linguistic peculiarity concerns the hard sing.
 The hard sing is on old Slavic letter that at one point was overused.
 The Serbian language reformer,

 And I have to ask why?
-It is clear Ukrainian language makers were aware of the hard sign.
+It is clear the Ukrainian language makers were aware of the hard sign.
 The apostrophe is a Late Medieval Western invention that has no tradition in Slavic languages.
 But it makes the Ukrainian language different from Russian, and that’s the point.